-SDG&E's connected.....to the sun proposal provides a new way of staying connected to our customers by offering a new product that expands access to solar for all customers.
-Since this is a new product and only a handful of community solar programs exist to date, SDG&E is proposing an initial pilot program to test customer preference.
-If it proves attractive to customers, SDG&E intends to expand the program size through annual advice filings, and may refine the program structure/design through a future Rate Design Window proceeding.
-By providing a forum to work with the solar industry and other solar stakeholders through the proposed workshops, SDG&E hopes to ensure the program:
+SDG&E's connected.....to the sun proposal provides a new way of staying connected to our customers by offering a new product that expands solar access to all customers.
+Because this is a new product and few community solar programs exist to date, SDG&E proposes these pilot programs to test customer preference.
+If they prove attractive to customers, SDG&E intends to expand the program size and may adjust the program structure or design through advice letter filings, and may also refine the program's pricing structure or design through a future Rate Design Window proceeding.
+By providing a forum to work with the solar industry and other solar stakeholders through the program's experience, SDG&E hopes to ensure the program:

-- Increases sustainable solar development in our region; - Boosts local development by reducing barriers for developers to build local solar projects; - Supports local workforce development and jobs through construction and ongoing maintenance of PV systems; and - Supports local municipalities' green house gas emission goals.
+- Increases sustainable solar development in our region; - Boosts local development by reducing barriers for developers to build local solar projects; - Supports local workforce development and jobs through construction and ongoing maintenance of PV systems; and - Supports local municipalities' greenhouse gas emission goals.